wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 ```

+-There are a few more configuration variables to set depending on your OS.
+First,
+choose a text editor.
+We recommend that novices use [GNU
+nano](http://en.wikipedia.org/wiki/GNU_nano) because it's easy to use and
+works in most operating systems.
+Some other options
+might be TextEdit on the Mac, gedit on GNU/Linux or Notepad on Windows.
+The
+default on many systems is vi, which is not a friendly text editor for beginners.
+If they've installed a better editor for the workshop, use that instead.
+Make sure the editor runs from the command line as configured; use a full path if necessary.

+    $ git config --global core.editor "nano"

+The second OS-specific option deals with the different handling of line endings.
+If they ever collaborate
+with a computer on another OS, this configuration will prevent headaches.

+On Mac:

+    $ git config --global core.autocrlf "input"

+On GNU/Linux:

+    $ git config --global core.autocrlf "input"

+On Windows:

+    $ git config --global core.autocrlf "true"

-- More setup if people do not have an editor set up.
+ More setup if people do not have an editor set up.
 (How to bring this up? don't necessarily want to confuse if people have nano set up)
 On Windows using Notepad++ in the standard
 location for a 64-bit machine, you would use: